Multi-specialization and multi-asymptotic expansions: Introduction

 When we apply the multi-specialization functor to the subanalytic sheaf of Whitney holomorphic functions we obtain the sheaf of multi-asymptotically developable functions along $\chi$ and, outside the zero section in the normal crossing case, the sheaf of strongly asymptotically developable functions of H.~Majima.
 When we apply the multi-specialization functor to the subanalytic sheaf of Whitney holomorphic functions vanishing up to infinity on $M_1 \cup \cdots \cup M_\ell$ (resp.
 Whitney holomorphic functions on $M_1 \cup \cdots \cup M_\ell$) we obtain the sheaf of flat multi-asymptotically developable functions (resp. consistent families of coefficients) along $\chi$.
 The vanishing of the $H^1$ of flat multi-asymptotically developable functions allows us to prove a Borel-Ritt exact sequence for multi-asymptotic functions.

 The paper is organized in the following way.
 In Section \ref{1} we introduce the notion of multi-normal deformation.
 In Section \ref{2} we define the multi-action of $(\RP)^\ell$ on the zero section of $\widetilde{X}$.
 In Sections \ref{3} and \ref{4} we give the definitions of multi-cone and multi-normal cone which are essential to understand the sections of the multi-specialization.
-Morphisms between multi-normal deformations and their restriction to the zero sections are studied in Section \ref{5}.
+Morphisms between multi-normal deformations and their restrictions to the zero sections are studied in Section \ref{5}.
 The functorial construction is performed in Section \ref{6} with the definition of the multi-specialization functor and its relations with the functors of direct and inverse image.
 In Section \ref{7} we define the sheaves of multi-asymptotically developable functions along $\chi$ whose functorial nature is proved in Section \ref{8}, where we apply the multi-specialization functor to the subanalytic sheaf of holomorphic functions with Whitney growth conditions.

 We end this work with an Appendix in which we introduce the category of multi-conic sheaves.
 Using o-minimal geometry we construct suitable coverings of subanalytic open subsets which are helpful in order to study the sections of multi-conic sheaves.
+For the reader convenience, we add some references.
+For basic notions on sheaves and the definition of specialization we refer to \cite{KS90} and to \cite{ST94,Ta96} for the theory of bispecialization.
+For subanalytic sheaf theory and specialization in this setting we refer to \cite{KS01,Pr08,Pr07}.
+A complete introduction to subanalytic sets can be found in \cite{BM88} (see also \cite{Co00,VD98} for the more general theory of o-minimal structures).
+Strongly asymptotic expansions were introduced in \cite{Ma84}, we also recommend \cite{GS99,HS00,HS01} for further developments and \cite{Mo99,Mo99x} for Gevrey asymptotics.